ai-data-innovators/ChatGPT-for-Salesforce/README.md

 1. Go to chat.openai.com and click on "**Explore GPTs**" in the left sidebar.
 2. Click "**Create a GPT**" and give it a name like "**CRM Companion**".
-3. In the configuration, add a **description** explaining its purpose.
+3. Add a **description** explaining its purpose.
+Do it quickly and make it simple.
 4. In the "**Instructions**" section, add guidelines for how the GPT should interact with Salesforce.
-You copy and paste this tested sample: [sample-gpt-instructions-for-salesforce-integration](https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/sample-gpt-instructions-for-salesforce-integration.md)
+You  can copy and paste this tested sample: [sample-gpt-instructions-for-salesforce-integration](https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/sample-gpt-instructions-for-salesforce-integration.md)

 By now, the ChatGPT screen loolks like this: